lukasturcani/stk/docs/source/index.rst

-structures are always being added, :mod:`stk` provides tools which allow users to easily specify new kinds of molecular structures, no matter how simple or complex, in case something they want to build is not built-in. :mod:`stk` also makes it to specify which isomer of a given structure should be built.
+structures are always being added, :mod:`stk` provides tools which allow users to easily specify new kinds of molecular structures, no matter how simple or complex, in case something they want to build is not built-in. :mod:`stk` also makes it easy to specify which isomer of a given structure should be built.

 Here is a preview of some of the more complex structures :mod:`stk` can construct